Das (surname)

-Das (translation: "devotee of God") is a common last name in South Asia, among adherents of Hinduism and Sikhism, as well as those who converted to Islam or Christianity.
-It is a derived from the Sanskrit word Dasa (Sanskrit: दास) meaning servant, devotee, or votary.
-"Das" may be inferred to be one who has surrendered to God.
-The surname is often used by those in the Vaishnav community.
+Das is a common last name in South Asia, among adherents of Hinduism and Sikhism, as well as those who converted to Islam or Christianity.
+It is a derived from the Sanskrit word Dasa (Sanskrit: दास) meaning devotee, disciple, votary, or one engaged in selfless service or sevā.
+"Das" refers to one who serves God or has surrendered to God.
+The surname is often used by those in Assamese, Bengali, Bihari, Oriya, Punjabi, and Vaishnav communities.

-Das is a common surname among Bengali Kayastha apart from other Bengali communities.

-More broadly, in Bengal, Bihar, and Jharkhand, the surname "Das" is also used by the Mahishya, Dhobi and Patni communities.
+Bengal, Bihar and Jharkhand

+Das is a common surname among various castes and classes of Bengalis including Baidya, Bengali Kayastha, Mahishya, and others.
+In Bengal, the surname is also used by both General Castes and Scheduled Castes.
+In Bihar, it is used by people belonging to Ambashtha and Karn Kayastha castes.

+Assam

-In Assam, the Kaibarta, the Patni, the Koch-Rajbanshi, and other scheduled caste communities also use Das as their surname.
+In Assam, the Kaibarta, the Patni, the Koch-Rajbanshi, the Kalita and other communities also use Das as their surname.

+Odisha

-In Odisha, the Das surname is used by the Gopal and Karan castes, while 'Dash' is used by the Brahmins.
+In Odisha, the Das surname is used by the Gopal and Karan castes, while "Dash" is used by the Brahmins.

+Punjab

-In the Punjab, they generally belong to the Brahmin caste.
+In Punjab, they generally belong to the Brahmin caste.

+Karnataka

+In Karnataka, the Das surname is used by a section of Vokkaligas who profess Vaishnavism called Das Vokkaligas.